Qualified annuities: What they are & how they work

 How are contributions taxed in a qualified annuity?

-Your contributions to a qualified annuity aren't taxed, and thus don't count toward your taxable income when tax season rolls around.
-You'll only pay taxes on your withdrawals after you retire, when each income payment will be taxed like ordinary income.
+Your contributions to a qualified annuity aren’t taxed, and thus don’t count toward your taxable income when tax season rolls around.
+You’ll only pay taxes when you begin taking withdrawals, at which point each income payment will be taxed like ordinary income.
+(Although if you make withdrawals prior to age 59 ½, you’ll incur an additional tax.)

 Do qualified annuities have distribution requirements?

 If you purchase a qualified annuity, you have to start withdrawing from it no later than age 72 (or age 73 if you reach age 72 after Dec.
 31, 2022).
 When you reach this age, your annuity will have a Required Minimum Distribution (RDM).
-If you don't withdraw the money you're required to, it could be taxed at 25% of the required amount.
+If you don’t withdraw the money you’re required to, it could be taxed at 25% of the required amount, on top of getting taxed as ordinary income.
 [3]

 How are distributions taxed in a qualified annuity?